 Another reason is that you over-creamed the sugar and butter mixture.
 Be careful to cream it together until well combined, but don’t overdo it.

 Making these vegan snickerdoodle cookies is so simple!
 There are a few steps to follow, but it is simple.

 If you follow my recipe exactly, it is pretty fool-proof and fail-safe and you will have lovely vegan cinnamon cookies as a result.

-First, we are going to whisk together flour, baking powder, and salt in a medium bown.
+First, we are going to whisk together flour, baking powder, and salt in a medium brown.